 Toggle menu

-Section 106 agreements and how to make a request
+Information about section 106 agreements and how to make a compliance request.

-Section 106 agreements are legally binding agreements, entered into by individuals or groups with an interest in a piece of land (often a developer).
+Section 106 agreements are legally binding agreements, entered into by individuals or groups (often a developer) with an interest in a piece of land.
 They are used to secure the delivery of on-site infrastructure or financial obligations, which will be used to fund infrastructure improvements.

 On-site infrastructure that may be provided as a result of a section 106 agreement includes:

-In West Berkshire, the principle is that all eligible developments must pay towards the Community Infrastructure Levy (CIL), as well as any site-specific requirement that is secured through Section 106 agreements.
+In West Berkshire, all eligible developments must pay towards the Community Infrastructure Levy (CIL), as well as any site-specific requirements secured through Section 106 agreements.

 Compliance requests